 Linkage of data from the 1958BC resources has been available since 2010 and is released under project-specific linkage keys.
 When users wish to access more than one type of 1958BC study data, this can potentially increase the disclosure risk.
 Such applications demand careful linkage of the relevant data that are required so as to enable secure analysis at an individual level.

-A summary of data that can be linked by CLS without cooperation by University of Bristol:
+A summary of data that can be linked by CLS without cooperation by University of Newcastle:

 A summary of data that can be linked by University of Bristol without cooperation by CLS: